 Elicia trained at The Central School of Speech and Drama.
-For Vanishing Point she has performed in The Destroyed Room; Tomorrow; The Beautiful Cosmos of Ivor Cutler and the multi-award winning Interiors.
+For Vanishing Point she has performed in Bluebeard's Castle & The 8th Door; The Destroyed Room; Tomorrow; The Beautiful Cosmos of Ivor Cutler and the multi-award winning Interiors.
 Her other theatre credits include; Purge (Arcola), Fen (Finborough/National Theatre Studio), MayFair (Pentabus at Latitude), Fanny and Faggot (Finborough and Trafalgar Studios), Her Naked Skin (National Theatre), Olly's Prison (Edward Bond Season at The Cock Tavern).
 Television and film includes Eastenders, Holby City, Conspiracy of Silence and Cold Shoulder.

 Kai trained at Glasgow University and at HDM Stuttgart, from where he graduated with a degree in Audio-Visual Media Design.

-His most recent work with Vanishing Point includes the lighting design for Tomorrow, set and lighting designs for The Beautiful Cosmos of Ivor Cutler, Interiors and The Beggar’s Opera as well as set, lighting and projection designs for The Destroyed Room, Wonderland and Saturday Night.
+His most recent work with Vanishing Point includes the lighting design for Tabula Rasa and Tomorrow, set and lighting designs for The Beautiful Cosmos of Ivor Cutler, Interiors and The Beggar’s Opera as well as set, lighting and projection designs for The Destroyed Room, Wonderland and Saturday Night.

 Kai recently developed and created Last Dream (On Earth), which he produced in association with the National Theatre of Scotland and Tron Theatre Glasgow.
 Prior to that, he created and produced Entartet, a performance and installation, presented in association with Vanishing Point and CCA Glasgow.